openmole/scalaWUI/README.md

 ## Play with the graph ##

-- drag to translate the graph
+- drag the nodes to move them
 - shift-click on graph to create a node
 - shift-click on a node and then drag to another node to connect them with a directed edge
 - click on node or edge and press delete to delete